ea is a young event professional who seems to thrive on organizing various events.

-Hello Lea!
-Thanks for finding the time to sit down and talk to us.
-We know you are a busy bee so we really appreciate it!
 Let’s dive right in.
 Tell us a bit about the last event you organized.

 No problem!
 The most recent event I’ve organized is SportFest 2017 – the first ever SportFest organized in Croatia.
 We’ve organized a similar but smaller event last year – Football Fest – and it was a big hit!
 Football Fest attracted over 16.000 visitors so we knew right away that there is an interest for this type of an event here in Croatia.